Combining work and a degree

 Money for study alongside work

-There are an increasing amount of opportunities to get paid while you study for a degree through:
+There is an increasing amount of opportunity to get paid while you study for a degree through:

 Also, many employers offer other training opportunities and courses related to specific job roles, such as BTECs, NVQs, etc. Some of these opportunities could be at Level 4 or higher (Level 4 is equivalent to the first year of a university degree).